garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 1 Map and Scene.md

 ## Add a 3D scene to the app, and use a toggle button to switch between 2D and 3D

-The Quartz release brings 3D visualization to ArcGIS Runtime.
+The 100.0 release brings 3D visualization to ArcGIS Runtime.
 Everyone loves 3D!
 To conclude this exercise, you will add a 3D scene to the app, as well as a button that lets the user toggle between seeing the 2D map and seeing the 3D scene.

 1. Before your constructor, instantiate a constant for the URL of an elevation service: